 Shared Taxi Van - Nesher Tours

 If you're arriving or need to get to the airport during the Ben Gurion bus line's downtimes or prefer to be dropped off or picked up at your hotel, you can turn to the Nesher (shared taxi) that leaves from just outside the Arrivals Hall at Ben Gurion airport and will deliver you directly to your destination in Jerusalem.
 Leaving from the airport, drivers typically wait for the sherut taxi to be full before setting off, so you need to factor that into your journey time.
 You can also order one to take you from Jerusalem to the airport, and need to book 24 hours in advance (they will tell you to call back if you try more than 24 hours in advance).
 However, if your flight is on Saturday night or Sunday, then make sure to book 48 hours in advance.
 A single journey should cost you 71 NIS (USD or euro equivalent accepted).
 Sheruts run 24/7.

 The car rental companies are located on the first floor of the East Gallery in Tel Aviv Airport’s Arrival Hall and are open 24/7.
 The pick-up and return of the car are at the car rental companies parking lot on the ground floor of the East Building, which is opposite Terminal 3.
-Rental Car Collection: After organizing the paperwork, head to the parking lot via the connecting corridor between the terminal and parking lot.
-Descend to level G and follow signs.
+Rental Car Collection: After organizing the paperwork, head to the parking lot via the connecting corridor between the terminal and the parking lot.
+Descend to level G and follow the signs.
 If you know in advance you will be picking a car up at the airport, it is advisable to provide your flight number in case of flight delays.
 Rental Car Return: Cars should be returned to the parking lot opposite Terminal 2 (internal flights terminal).
 Rental car companies provide transportation to Terminal 3.
 Read more about car rental.